 - The flexibility to tailor a plan to suit your individual needs

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors

 - The convenience and confidence of 24/7/365 customer service

-If you are looking for health insurance for US citizens living in Costa Rica, the GeoBlue Xplorer Global Medical Plan is a great choice.
+If you are looking for health insurance for US citizens living in Costa Rica, the GeoBlue Xplorer Global Plan is a great choice.
 This premier coverage offers comprehensive benefits, a premier network of doctors worldwide, and access to the Blue Cross Blue Shield network of doctors and hospitals in the USA.

 - Premium Benefits, Coverage and Service

 - For Foreigners in the US or US Citizens Abroad